WHMHammer/robust-mini-batch-gradient-descent/README.md

 | No noise, no contamination | ![](test_result_img/No%20Noise%20No%20Contamination%20Training%20with%20trimming.png) | ![](test_result_img/No%20Noise%20No%20Contamination%20Testing%20with%20trimming.png) | ![](test_result_img/No%20Noise%20No%20Contamination%20Training%20without%20trimming.png) | ![](test_result_img/No%20Noise%20No%20Contamination%20Testing%20without%20trimming.png) |
 | No contamination | ![](test_result_img/No%20Contamination%20Training%20with%20trimming.png) | ![](test_result_img/No%20Contamination%20Testing%20with%20trimming.png) | ![](test_result_img/No%20Contamination%20Training%20without%20trimming.png) | ![](test_result_img/No%20Contamination%20Testing%20without%20trimming.png) |
 | Random contamination | ![](test_result_img/Random%20Contamination%20Training%20with%20trimming.png) | ![](test_result_img/Random%20Contamination%20Testing%20with%20trimming.png) | ![](test_result_img/Random%20Contamination%20Training%20without%20trimming.png) | ![](test_result_img/Random%20Contamination%20Testing%20without%20trimming.png) |

+## TODO

+- Test with more epsilons on training data without contamination.

+- Test with more epsilons on training data with contamination having x and y following uniform distributions within their ranges in the authentic data.

+- Test with more epsilons on training data with adversary contaminations attempting to affect specific weights.

+- Verify the model with higher dimensions (powers).